guzmanwolfrank/Data/BankSQL/readme.md

 ## Project Description

-This project performs Data Analysis in order to better understand flagged accounts in a corporation's transactions database.
+This project performs Data Analysis for SQLBank in order to better understand flagged accounts in the corporation's transactions database.
 <br>
 The corporation, SQL Bank, wishes to attract investors for an IPO but first need to clean and fix their accounting, sales and credit systems.
 <br>